-When asked why Nepal’s post-conflict transition has been so difficult, Raju Prasad Chapagai, a constitutional lawyer, said it’s simply not convenient for the current government to intervene on behalf of survivors of human rights abuses.
+When asked why Nepal’s post-conflict transition has been so difficult, Raju Prasad Chapagai, a constitutional lawyer, said it’s simply not convenient for the current government to intervene on behalf of people who were abused.

 “There is no genuine political will to settle this,” he says.
 “There is no interest from the ruling party nor the opposition party, because they were all part of the conflict.”

 Chapagai says public confidence in the government’s ability to compensate people for their suffering has been badly eroded.
 “Their trust has to be restored,” he says.

 Bhatta, the new chair of the commission, says people’s expectations of what the Truth and Reconciliation Commission can do for them are too high, emphasizing that it’s only an advisory body.
 But he agrees that the government has work to do to rebuild trust.